-WE OFFER A 'FEEL AT HOME' FEELING TO MORE THAN 21,000 STUDENTS AND A GREAT FIRST LIVING EXPERIENCE IN 8 EUROPEAN COUNTRIES
+WE OFFER A

+'FEEL AT HOME' FEELING

+TO MORE THAN

+21,000 STUDENTS AND A GREAT

+FIRST LIVING EXPERIENCE IN

+8 EUROPEAN COUNTRIES

+GLOSSARY 2024 XIOR

-Aloxe NV Aloxe NV, a public limited company under Belgian law, with its registered office at Frankrijklei 70, 2000 Antwerp, registered in the Crossroads Bank for Enterprises under company number VAT No. BE 0849.479.874 (Antwerp Register of Legal Entities, Antwerp Division).
-APM Alternative Performance Measures.
+A Aloxe NV Aloxe NV, a public limited company under Belgian law, with its registered office at Frankrijklei 70, 2000 Antwerp, registered in the Crossroads Bank for Enterprises under company number VAT No. BE 0849.479.874 (Antwerp Register of Legal Entities, Antwerp Division). АРМ Alternative Performance Measures.
 In accordance with the guidelines issued by the European Securities and Market Authority (ESMA) on 3 July 2016, Xior's Alternative Performance Measures (APMs) are included in the Annual Report.
-The definitions of the APMs and the use and reconciliation tables are included in Chapter 10.8 of this Annual Report.
+The definitions of the APMs and the use and reconciliation tables are included in Chapter 10.8 of this Annual Report .
 A separate Glossary will be posted on the Company website on these APMs for future reference.
-The APMs are marked with 🕿 .
+The APMs are marked with .
 Average financing costs (APM) Interest costs including IRS interest costs + arrangement fees and commitment fees, divided by the average outstanding debt during the period.
 Average interest rate (APM) Interest charges including IRS interest costs divided by the average outstanding debt during the period. В Belgian Law of 1 April 2007 The Belgian Law of 1 April 2007 on public takeover bids, as published in the Belgian Official Journal of 26 April 2007, and amended from time to time.
-Belgian Law of 2 May 2007 The Belgian Law of 2 May 2007 on the disclosure of significant holdings in issuers whose shares are ad mitted to trading on a regulated market and which contains various provisions, as published in the Belgian Official Journal of 12 June 2007, and amended from time to time.
-C CEO Chief Executive Officer CFO Chief Financial Officer CGO Chief Growth Officer 000 Chief Operating Officer Companies and Associations Belgian Companies and Associations Code of 23 March 2019, as published in the Belgian Official Journal Code of 4 April 2019 and as amended from time to time.
-D Debt ratio The debt ratio as referred to in Article 13, Section 1 of the Royal Decree on Regulated Real Estate Companies

-EPRA Adjusted Net Initial Yield This measure integrates an adjustment of the EPRA NIY for the end of rent-free periods or other non-expired (Adjusted NIY) rental incentives.
+Belgian Law of 2 May 2007 The Belgian Law of 2 May 2007 on the disclosure of significant holdings in issuers whose shares are admitted to trading on a regulated market and which contains various provisions, as published in the Belgian Official Journal of 12 June 2007, and amended from time to time.
+C CEO Chief Executive Officer CFO Chief Financial Officer CG0 Chief Growth Officer C00 Chief Operating Officer Companies and Associations Code Belgian Companies and Associations Code of 23 March 2019, as published in the Belgian Official Journal of 4 April 2019 and as amended from time to time.
+D Debt ratio The debt ratio as referred to in Article 13, Section 1 of the Royal Decree on Regulated Real Estate Companies.
+Dealing code The Dealing code of the Company, as included in an annex to the Corporate Governance Charter.
+Distributable earnings per share The profit as referred to in Article 13, Section 1 of the Royal Decree on Regulated Real Estate Companies.
+EPRA Adjusted Net Initial Yield (Adjusted NIY) This measure integrates an adjustment of the EPRA NIY for the end of rent-free periods or other non-expired rental incentives.
 EPRA rental vacancy Estimated rental value of vacant units divided by the estimated rental value of the total portfolio.
 EPRA Cost Ratio (including vacancy costs) (APM) EPRA costs (including vacancy costs) divided by the gross rental income, less the rent still to be paid on rented land.
 EPRA NAV (APM) Net asset value (NAV) adjusted to take into account the fair value of the investment property and excluding certain elements that are not part of a financial model of long-term property investments.
 EPRA NDV (APM) Represents the shareholder value in a "sell-off scenario", in which deferred tax, financial instruments and certain other adjustments are calculated to their fullest extent, after deduction of the resulting tax.
-EPRA Net Initial Yield (NIY) (APM) Annualised gross rental income based on the current rent on the closing date, excluding the property charg- es, divided by the portfolio market value plus the estimated transaction fees and costs resulting from the hypothetical disposal of investment properties.
+EPRA Net Initial Yield (NIY) (APM) Annualised gross rental income based on the current rent on the closing date, excluding the property charges, divided by the portfolio market value plus the estimated transaction fees and costs resulting from the hypothetical disposal of investment properties.